What is Collagen Protein?

 Collagen Peptides & Hydrolyzed Collagen

 This form of collagen is what you most often see in the tubs or cans on health food store shelves.
 Products labeled “peptides” or “hydrolysate” are the same product, made by processing collagen protein through hydrolysis.
 This is the most bioavailable form of collagen for our bodies.
 It’s also odorless, tasteless, and dissolves in hot or cold liquids making it ideal to add to your daily meals.
 Many people add collagen peptides to their cup of morning coffee.
-I use it in my Butter Coffee recipe.
+I use it in almost all of my smoothie recipes.

 Marine collagen is a form of hydrolyzed collagen is made of the scales and bones of fish and is rich in Type 1 collagen, which is the most abundant form of collagen in your body.
 It’s also easily digestible.